What is Stock Trading?

 Occasionally companies adopt a Direct Stock Purchase Plan (DSPP), where investors engage directly with the company to purchase stocks, but more often then not, a broker is required.

-What are the Fees Involved to Trade Stocks?
+What are the Fees Involved in Trade Stocks?

 Brokerage fees are usually a percentage of your investment, whether you are buying or selling stocks.
 For example, the commission of an investment up to $5,000 could be 2.5%.
 The more money invested, the lower the percentage.
 Most brokers have a minimum fee that is charged if the investment is relatively low.